MDHaggai/NetworkAutomation/Chapter2-Literature Review.md

 achieving the latter objective, that review helps the study achieve its first objective— comparison—by identifying the gaps, controversies, and recent discoveries supporting the rationale of the research topically.

  The historical context presented in the available literature suggests a profound transition from manual and time-consuming practices in network management to advanced automated methods.
 At first, network management began with systems that were vendor-specific and demanded time consuming manual efforts from configuration to maintenance.
-According to the documented sources, including the given two seminal PDFs – one of network programmability and another one of SDN’s history – more flexible and viable management strategies were necessary when it came to big and complicated networks.
+According to the documented
+sources, including the given two seminals one of network programmability and another one of SDN’s history  more flexible and viable management strategies were necessary when it came to big and complicated networks.
    The emergence of Software-Defined Networking (SDN) marked a significant milestone in this evolution, introducing a paradigm where network control is decoupled from the hardware and centralized in software-based controllers.
 This development is critically examined in the literature, particularly through the lens of its promise and the practical challenges it poses.
-SDN's ability to streamline network management and reduce operational complexity has been widely celebrated; however, its deployment and integration with existing infrastructures continue to pose significant challenges, including issues related to security, compatibility, and vendor lockin.
+SDN's ability to streamline network management and reduce operational complexity has been widely celebrated; however, its deployment and integration with existing infrastructures continue to pose significant challenges, including issues related to security, compatibility, and vendor lock in.

   In response to some of these challenges, there has been a notable pivot towards leveraging open-source tools and languages, which promise greater flexibility and vendor neutrality.
 The use of Linux and Python in network automation is particularly noteworthy.
 Linux offers a robust, scalable, and secure environment for deploying a wide array of network applications and services, while Python provides powerful scripting capabilities that are essential for automating complex network operations.
 This review critically assesses how these tools have been employed to address specific network automation tasks, evaluating both their strengths and the limitations they encounter in real-world applications.

  Moreover, the review addresses the critical aspect of vendor neutrality—an essential consideration for ensuring that network solutions are sustainable and adaptable across different technological ecosystems without being tied to specific hardware or software vendors.
 This